Surgical Facilities & Care

 Purpose-built surgical facilities and recovery boxes have been created at our Paulerspury clinic in order to ensure that safest possible surgical environment is catered for.
 We also have a selection of inpatient stables and padded stocks, plus a large treatment room and x-ray room to ensure that we can complete any necessary diagnostics before surgery.

 Our team understand what a daunting prospect horse surgery can be.
 Our equine vets will help you understand the procedure and answer any questions you may have beforehand during a pre-surgery appointment – learn more about this, and visiting your horse on our horse surgery page.

-Extensive surgical procedures can be performed either by our own vets or visiting veterinary specialists at our Plum Park clinic.
-Procedures performed are listed below, albeit not an exhaustive list.
+We continue to invest in our equine surgical facilities and equipment to ensure we can provide the very best care to your horse.
+Some of the tools we use are listed below, as are the procedures we use them for.
 Please talk to one of our vets if you would like to find out more about a surgical procedure.
 Horses requiring colic surgery are sent to a referral level hospital for exploratory laparotomies.